openmodels/SSP-Extensions/README.md

 The process is described in `docs/main.pdf`.

+The repository contains two parallel sets of code and results.
+One uses data from the PAGE-ICE model (PAGE version), pre-aggregated to the PAGE region level; the other uses the SSP 2.0 database (https://tntcat.iiasa.ac.at/SspDb/dsd?Action=htmlpage&page=about) directly (SSP 2.0 version).

-The process starts with SSP projected values from 2015 to 2100, according to the regional definitions used by PAGE.
-These are extracted from PAGE-ICE and stored in `data/`.
+The process starts with SSP projected growth rates from 2015 to 2100, either according to the regional definitions used by PAGE (PAGE version) or by country (SSP 2.0 version).
+These files are stored in `data/`.

-The script `src/bayesfit.R` applies a Bayesian model to fit the convergent growth equations.
+The script `src/bayesfit.R` (PAGE version) or `src/bayesfit-ssp2.0.R` (SSP 2.0 version) applies a Bayesian model to fit the convergent growth equations.
 It does this in such a way that it (1) recalculates the mean growth rate (for convergence) every year, (2) fits the convergence and decay rates under that yearly process, and